shivam096/dinero/docs/component_design_shivam.md

     return news_articles_links
 ```

-### Component 2 : Date Filter
+### Component 2 : Sentiment Analysis
 **Overview**
-The Date Filter component allows users to select a specific date range for viewing or analyzing the stock of a particular company.
+The Sentiment Analysis component calculates the sentiments attaced to a particular article title and/or content for a given list of titles associated to a company.

 **Input**
-- Users select a start date and end date from a calendar dropdown menu on the user interface.
+- Does not involve user input but the inputs are part of in process data movement.
-- Internally, the selected date range filters the dataset of a specific company's stock.
-These two date parameters are subsequently passed to various functions responsible for data visualization and display.
+- Internally, the selected date range filters the dataset of a specific company's stock and the corresponding price percent change to retrienve a date range and list of news article titles.
+This list of articles is subsequently passed to the sentiment analysis functions responsible for calculating the sentiment of the titles.

 **Output**
-- Plotly line charts illustrating stock trends.
-- Plotly charts representing various technical indicators.
-- Display of news headlines and articles relevant to the selected company within the specified date range.
-- Internally, data is filtered to include information specific to the date range for the chosen company before being processed and displayed.
+- A dictionary of articels and their corresponding sentiment scores which are then used for filtering and displaying data

 **Assumptions**
 - Users have initially selected the company stock they are interested in.
-- The calendar dropdown menu contains dates that fall within the available date ranges in the dataset.
-If an invalid date is selected, an error will be thrown, prompting the user to choose again.
-- The start date must precede the end date.
-If this condition is not met, an error will be thrown, and the user will be prompted to choose again.
+- Their are only 3 sentiments attached to a given string - negative, positive or neutral

 **Interaction with Other Components**
 Interacts with backend functions to retrieve filtered data for visualization and display:
-1. Plotly function for visualizing the line graph of stock trends.
-2. Plotly function for visualizing various technical indicators.
-3. Function for displaying news headlines and articles.
+1. Function for displaying news headlines and articles.

 **Pseudocode**
 ```
-def filterDate(startDate, endDate):
-    if isValidDate(startDate, endDate):
-        filteredData = getDataWithinDateRange(startDate, endDate)
-        return filteredData

-def isValidDate(startDate, endDate):
-    # Check if date range is valid for the given dataset
-    # startDate < endDate
-    if startDate < endDate:
-        return True
-    else:
+function get_sentiment_value(title_list) -> dict:

+    analyzer = create_SentimentIntensityAnalyzer()
+    for each sentence in title_list:
+        vs = analyze_polarity(analyzer, sentence)
+        senti_dict[sentence] = vs
-        return False
+    return senti_dict

 ```